-Incidence of selected risk factors to college completion among older (ages 25-45) & younger students (ages 18-24), AY 2015-2016
+Incidence of selected risk factors to college completion by age group, AY 2015-2016

 Note: Based on analysis of of National Center for Education Statistics (NCES) National Postsecondary Student Aid (NPSAS) data.
 Risk factors are determined and published by the U.S. Department of Education.
 The sample has been limited to undergraduate students attending Title IV postsecondary institutions; not living in Puerto Rico; those who have not previously obtained a B.A or graduate degree; and those enrolled in a two- or four-year degree program.
+Younger students are less than 25 years old; older students are ages 25-45.
 AY stands for academic year.